ArkhamKnightGPC/ArkhamKnightGPC.github.io/README.md

 Run `bundle install` to install ruby dependencies.

 Run `jekyll serve -l -H localhost` to generate the HTML and serve it from `localhost:4000` the local server will automatically rebuild and refresh the pages on change to Markdown (*.md) and HTML files, while changes to the core template and configuration (i.e., `_config.yml`) will require stoping and restarting Jekyll.

-If you are running on Linux it may be necessary to install some additional dependencies prior to being able to run locally: ``

 ### Run using Docker